Here's Why 31% of Tenants Remain Uninsured

 19.5% Policy Cancellation

-Intentional cancellation of a policy immediately after move-in happens with less frequency but is still a significant contributor to the overall percentage of uninsured renters.
-The decision to intentionally cancel a policy constitutes a moral hazard, leaving the landlord exposed.
+The decision to intentionally cancel a policy constitutes a moral hazard.
 Moral hazard occurs when one party in a transaction has the opportunity to assume additional risks that negatively affect the other party.
-In this scenario, the resident canceling their policy results in the landlord assuming more risk.
+In this case, a resident’s decision to cancel their policy exposing the landlord to assume more risk.

 Uninsured Tenants